ScienceMeter: Tracking Scientific Knowledge Updates in Language Models

 Second, the availability of domain knowledge in the pretraining corpus.
 We posit that if domain knowledge appears frequently or widely in the pretraining corpus, knowledge acquisition might be easier.
 To assess this possibility, we collect the 100 tokens that appear least frequently in the abstracts of these 1,000 papers in each domain, as they tend to be specialized tokens unique to each domain.
-We then use Infini-gram~\citep{Liu2024InfiniGram} to count the occurrence of these tokens in the pretraining corpus Dolma-v1.7~\citep{dolma}, and use the average occurrence of domain-specific tokens as a proxy for the availability of domain knowledge in the pretraining data.
-A complete list of specialized tokens and average occurrences across domains is provided in Appendix~\ref{sec:cross-domain-analysis}.
+We then use Infini-gram~\citep{Liu2024InfiniGram} to count the occurrence of these tokens in the pretraining corpus Dolma-v1.7~\citep{dolma}, and use the average occurrence of domain-specific tokens as a proxy for the availability of domain knowledge in the pretraining data (Appendix~\ref{sec:cross-domain-analysis}).

 As shown in Figure~\ref{fig:domain-factors}, our analysis reveals a strong relationship between the ability to preserve and project scientific knowledge and the dynamics of the domain.
-Specifically, the Pearson correlation coefficient~\citep{pearson1895} between average Citation Count and Knowledge Preservation is -0.709, while its correlation with Knowledge Projection is -0.736, both indicating a significant relationship.
+Specifically, the Pearson correlation coefficients~\citep{pearson1895} between average citation count and Knowledge Preservation and Projection are -0.709 and -0.736 respectively, both indicating a significant relationship.
 Highly dynamic domains with frequent updates may lead to more knowledge conflicts~\citep{wang2023resolving}, making preservation and projection particularly challenging.
-In contrast, the correlation between pretraining availability and the robustness of scientific knowledge updates is relatively weak, indicating that pretraining alone may have a limited impact on how well models adapt to evolving scientific information.
+In contrast, the correlation between pretraining availability and Knowledge Acquisition is relatively weak, indicating that pretraining alone may have a limited impact on how well models adapt to evolving scientific information.